 Schedule other social media in advance

 If you’ve read my blog for a while, you know I have previously written about sharing blog posts on social media.
-As evident in that post, I am a big fan of social media scheduling software, Buffer.
-I can schedule posts across LinkedIn, Facebook and Twitter ahead of time, and then just keep monitoring for replies and engagement.
+As evident in that post, I am a big fan of social media scheduling software.
+With the right software, I can schedule posts across LinkedIn, Facebook and Twitter ahead of time, and then just keep monitoring for replies and engagement.
 You’ll find this cuts your workload significantly doing it this way.

 Slow is good for SEO

 I could have waited until I had it all ready, and then published and immediately started building back links.
 The issue with this approach, is Google watches for unusual back links and SEO behaviour, and I this website could be penalised if it looked like ‘web spam’.
 By slowly building it, I’m giving it a better chance of being organic.

 As it stands, leaving it for a very long time (this timeline is not recommended!)
 I have a website now getting traffic to it like the following Google Analytics screen grab shows.

 I have used a stack of email marketing tools over the last twenty years, and I am a huge fan of Mailerlite.
 They provide so much more on their free plan than others, and they have excellent support.

 One of the features I enjoy is setting up an RSS campaign, so with a little bit of setup, Mailerlite will automatically send out an email newsletter every week, with any new posts.
 You don’t even need to log in!

 Building a side project should be that balance between investing little in actual money, as well as being mindful of the current and potentially future time allocations required.
 It’s quite possible to create a side project on limited time.